 The powder used for soft coat low e-glass is commonly acrylic beads that are slightly compressible and very tight in size distribution.
 Being both compressible and close to the same size minimizes the chance that the beads will damage the soft coating.

 For a fabricator with a variety of glass types, it is possible to select one powder that can work for all applications but it’s important to be mindful of limitations.

 Selecting a product made from acrylic beads with no additives and having the beads be close in size is the best all-around compromise option.

-If float glass and tempered glass are fabricated, packaged, and will be shipped and/or stored in a way that minimizes exposure to high humidity or becoming wet the corrosion inhibiting acid can be eliminated.
-For example, if float or tempered glass is fabricated and consumed by the customer within a few days the risk of exposure to high humidity or water is much less than if the glass will be stored in an outside warehouse to many months.
+If float glass and tempered glass are fabricated, packaged, and will be shipped, and/or stored in a way that minimizes exposure to high humidity or becoming wet the corrosion inhibiting acid can be eliminated.
+For example, if float or tempered glass is fabricated and consumed by the customer within a few days the risk of exposure to high humidity or water is much less than if the glass will be stored in an outside warehouse for many months.

 For coated glass, having beads that are very close in size will work well if the powder is applied at an appropriate level.
 The old saying many hands make light work kind of communicates the idea.
-With a sufficient amount of near size beads on the coated glass surface, the contact pressure is low and the risk of beads being damaged by a hard coating or the beads damaging a soft coating is minimized.
+With a sufficient amount of near-size beads on the coated glass surface, the contact pressure is low and the risk of beads being damaged by a hard coating or the beads damaging a soft coating is minimized.

 Teknapack offers TEK-C-47GS which is acrylic material that has been processed to remove large and small particles.
 The product has a mean particle size of about 125 microns.